 When you run a business that is focused on serving customers, complaints and problems form part of the job description.
 Consumers may be displeased for a variety of reasons, while some are justified, others are not!
 And, despite the fact that it is easy to tackle simple problems, angry and frustrated customers take a toll on your call center agent’s composure.
 After all, how they manage the next 5 minutes of the conversation will directly affect your business reputation and bottom line.
 Understanding the most common customer frustrations that every call center goes through is the first step in handling such aggravations.

 The Agent’s Side of the Coin

-You definitely cannot allow a single call to eat into the agent’s hourly efficiency and productively.
+You definitely cannot allow a single call to eat into the agent’s hourly efficiency and productivity.
 Take for instance a customer using profane and vulgar language.
 As ironic as it might sound, many agents look forward to such customers, because it gives them the power to terminate the calls.
-The industry standards include protection of the reps from abuse and personal insults.
+The industry standards include the protection of the reps from abuse and personal insults.

 If you go ahead and encourage call termination, how does that impact your business?
 After you get past the angry tones, blasphemy and outrageous demands, you need to realize that these customers come back because they believe that your agents can fix the wrong.
 It is a chance that they are giving the company, because they are loyal customers.

 When you lose a loyal customer, chances are that you will also lose out on potential customers.
 One individual will tell ten, and each of them will tell ten more such individuals.
 And the loss is all too simple to calculate!
 The agents should be trained to clam consumers quickly and effectively; and offer valuable solutions.
 Here are a few tips to resolve a tense situation and rectify errors.